snakajim/r3566pc-install/README.md

     root@firefly: curl https://raw.githubusercontent.com/snakajim/r3566pc-install/main/ubuntu1804/r3566pc_bionic_move_mmc.sh > r3566pc_bionic_move_mmc.sh
     ```

 In the board, you have 64G or 32G MMC storage.
 To use the MMC device for `/`, you need to use complex `Boot Mode` instead of uSD boot.
-In here, exploring much easier way to migrate your critical directories, such as `/home,/var,/usr,/tmp`, on the MMC.
+In here, exploring much easier way to migrate your critical directories, such as `/home,/var,/usr,/tmp,/opt and /lib`, on the MMC.

 Let's login as root and start.